-- \ Ensure you have collected all Assessment Schedules for your Preliminary courses from your class teachers. - \ Assessment Calendar: Check the assessment calendar on next pages and highlight the assessment tasks for your courses.. - \ Keep Assessment Handbook for future reference. - \ Remember: All efforts should be made to attend all assessment tasks.
+- \ Ensure you have collected all Assessment Schedules for your HSC courses from your class teachers. - \ Refer to the Assessment Schedules for all your HSC courses. - \ Assessment Calendar: Check the assessment calendar on next pages and highlight the assessment tasks for your courses. - \ Keep Assessment Handbook for future reference. - \ Remember: All efforts should be made to attend all assessment tasks.
 Absence from an assessment task will require a doctor's certificate as per NESA regulations.

-Assessment Task Calendar Term 1 - 2021
+Assessment Task Calendar Term 1 - 2023